 Guard Your Heart As You Comfort Friends

-Trust us when we say that the enemy of our faith would love to take your marriage down.
+Trust us when we say that the enemy of our faith would love to take your own marriage down.
 Don’t underestimate the power of temptation to lure you to think, feel, or do things you NEVER would have done before.
 It’s the mindset of “it would never happen to me” or “…to us” that takes down many of unaware spouses.
 Be careful; guard your heart and your marriage, even when you are seeking to comfort friends.

 More Info to Use as You Comfort Friends: